usdot-jpo-ode/wzdx/README.md

 - Report bugs and request features via [GitHub Issues](https://github.com/usdot-jpo-ode/jpo-wzdx/issues).
 - Ask the WZDx community for input on a question or propose an idea you have via [GithHb Discussions](https://github.com/usdot-jpo-ode/jpo-wzdx/discussions).
-- Create a [GitHub pull request](https://help.github.com/articles/creating-a-pull-request/) that outlines a new functionality or fixes a bug.
+- Create a [GitHub pull request](https://help.github.com/articles/creating-a-pull-request/) that implements new functionality or fixes a bug.
 - Review and provide feedback on update issues/discussions/pull requests created by other users.
 - Alternatively, [email us](mailto://avdx@dot.gov.) with any questions.
 - Help us improve our best practices and formatting on GitHub.